dmbee/seglearn/README.rst

 The package is release also in Anaconda Cloud platform::

-  conda install -c conda-forge imbalanced-learn
+  conda install -c conda-forge seglearn

 If you prefer, you can clone it and run the setup.py file.
 Use the following commands to get a copy from GitHub and install all dependencies::